-If you plan on spending more than two days in Montreal, don’t worry, there is still lots more to see and do!
+If you plan on spending more than a few days in Montreal, don’t worry, there is still lots more to see and do!
 For your convenience, we have included extra points of interests in Montreal to provide the perfect three-day itinerary in Montreal!

 This one is for the fans, specifically sports fans!
 Montreal’s Olympic Park was the site of the 1976 Summer Olympic Games, with the original stadia from the Games still hosting events and welcoming visitors to the precinct.